fooltowise/NeroNotes/Nero's Notes/The Home Depot Pro, Cost Structure, & Growth Opportunities.md

 They will continue to leverage that pay per scan model.
 They will do the same thing with a mulch supplier where they will not pay them until it is actually sold through the register; it may be sitting on that inventory for three or four months for free.
 It is a nasty way of to do it, but no big box now pays for their live goods; it has all become pay per scan.

-At Dollar General and Walmart, all the greeting cards which are 70% to 90% margin are never paid for until they go through the register.
+At Dollar General and [[Walmart]], all the greeting cards which are 70% to 90% margin are never paid for until they go through the register.
 That also eliminates all the loss because if the customer steals it instead of paying for the greeting card, there is no loss to the company.

 ### You gave two examples of that happening; I understand that live plants are perishable but for which other categories does that situation occur?